Glossary: Microsoft identity platform

 - "Client credentials" authorization grant, the client provides the sole authentication, functioning without the resource-owner's authentication/authorization, so the token can sometimes be referred to as an "App-Only" token.

-See the Microsoft identity platform Token Reference for more details.
+See the access tokens reference for more details.

 A feature provided by the Azure portal, which produces a JSON representation of the application's identity configuration, used as a mechanism for updating its associated Application and ServicePrincipal entities.
 See Understanding the Azure Active Directory application manifest for more details.